lodash/lodash/README.md

 #### Compatibility Warnings ####

  * Made `_(…)` chain automatically without needing to call `_#chain`
- * Made `_.isEqual` equate `arguments` objects to similar Object objects
+ * Made `_.isEqual` equate `arguments` objects to similar `Object` objects
  * Made `_.clone` copy the enumerable properties of `arguments` objects and objects<br>
-   created by constructors other than `Object` are cloned to plain Object objects
+   created by constructors other than `Object` are cloned to plain `Object` objects

 #### Changes ####

- * Ensure Lo-Dash runs in the JS engine embedded in various Adobe products
+ * Ensure Lo-Dash runs in the JS engine embedded in Adobe products
  * Ensured `_.reduce` and `_.reduceRight` pass the correct number of `callback` arguments
  * Ensured `_.throttle` nulls the `timeoutId`
  * Made deep `_.clone` more closely follow the structured clone algorithm and copy array properties assigned by `RegExp#exec`